EFAP Section 3

 1. This is an opportunity to discuss any other decisions that need to be made for your county.
 Addressing any concerns at the meeting can eliminate the need to vote throughout the year and allow for easier management of the EFAP Agreement for both the Lead Agency and Sub Agencies.
 Some examples include:

-1. How funds will be redistributed during or at the end of the state fiscal year if funds are taken away or should a pantry close or return funds or not spend out their allocation.
+1. How funds will be redistributed during or at the end of the state fiscal year if funds are taken away, a pantry closes, funds are returned, or an allocation is not completely spent out.
 Possible votes could include:

 1. Redistribution of funds to closest Food Pantry.